mb-14/awesome-retreats/_retreats/alt_life_dharamkot.md

     facebook: "https://www.facebook.com/altlifehostel"
 ---

-The Alt Life Hostel in Dharamkot offers shared & private accomodation, a cafe and a co-working space.
+The Alt Life Hostel in Dharamkot offers shared & private accommodation, a cafe and a co-working space.